 1. Train your employees

 This is number 1 because a vast majority of hacks happen due to human error.
 Your employees are only as weak as the training you provide them with.
+A managed IT team should be able to provide this kind of training to keep your business secure.
+Curious what kinds of email subjects tend to result in cybersecurity breaches?
+Check out this infographic.

 2. Refresh their knowledge